wahabaftab/Adaptive-Thresholding-to-Binarize-Degraded-Documents-with-Sauvola-Method-using-Integral-Images/README.md

 ![image](https://user-images.githubusercontent.com/25950715/118011874-ea5f8a80-b369-11eb-91af-f3af05d41120.png)

 Substituting these mean and standard deviation values in the original sauvola method formula gives the same result as summing over all pixels values within a window but its many times faster.
-This helped us achieve the desired result without any major time issue.
+This helped us achieve the desired result with efficient runtime.

+### About the Code:
 We have gathered some sample degraded images in the Original folder and performed both otsu and our method and saved outputs in respective folders.
+You can run **main.py** file